javtran/Flix/README.md

 ### App Walkthrough GIF

 App ran on my personal iPhone 11.

 <img src='https://media3.giphy.com/media/cwgerZuSVaTcCXftuE/giphy.gif?cid=790b7611d0eb0aca3cd93f2dd6e0908b7c9eda9851a7890f&rid=giphy.gif&ct=g' title='Video Walkthrough' width=250 alt='Video Walkthrough' />

-App ran on my personal iPad Air (3rd generation)
+App ran on my personal iPad Air (3rd generation).

 <img src= "https://media0.giphy.com/media/gSWnJzQ8ikO0wHICgU/giphy.gif?cid=790b7611f68acf9bba5c9df010912f65d5904106bad8be5a&rid=giphy.gif&ct=g" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+What was challenging about this assignment was understanding how the code works with one another.
+Instead of mindlessly copying what the instructor did for the lab, I had to take pauses to research and understand how each step is relevant to making this app.
+Other than that, the requirements and challenges was a nice start to IOS application.